Augrabies Falls

 Each stand can accommodate up to 6 adults and comes with a braai, water and electricity, access to clean amblutions, and communal kitchen and laundry rooms.

-"Book your accommodation through Trans Augrabies MTB directly to enjoy the Event Discount!" - Veteran's Tip
+"Book your accommodation through Trans Augrabies MTB as soon as possible to avoid having to stay outside the park!" - Veteran's Tip

 Family Chalets